KiraCore/Kira-Protocol-Documentation/spec/iteration-1/README.md

 # [⏎](../README.md) Iteration 1

-The `Iteration 1` is a second evolutionary step of the Kira Protocol.
+The `Iteration 1` is a second evolutionary step of the KIRA Network.
 The main goal of this iteration is to deploy a minimum usable Public Testnet, where independent testers could control and manage the network.
 The subject of the testnet will be a minimum viable governance system and ensuring that early testers become familiar with operating validator nodes.

 ## Roadmap